 The Eagle Crest trail is part of Draper's excellent trail system, even

 though technically it lies in Utah County.
-It runs west to east just below
+It runs 2.5 miles east-to-west just below

-the southern edge of Traverse Mountain, connecting the Maple Hollow (Deer
+the southern edge of Traverse Mountain, and is the key to riding the

 Ridge) trailhead (also used for Maple Hollow DH

-and Ann's trail) to Suncrest Drive near the
+and Ann's Connector trail) to Suncrest Drive near the

 From the top of Maple Hollow, we're looking east at